bearums/Alpinist-keyboard-generator/Alpinist/README.md

 # TODO

 - improve screw hole positions, do not put holes so close to case walls
-- add LED holes into top cover
+- add LED holes into top cover - use interface (hexagonal architecture)
+- add function to cut hole for aviator connector
 - test the case Gap between the case and the plate, doesn't seem to work correctly now
 - load in configs from json to make examples
   - add docstrings to controller and config parameters